 Describing himself as a technology artist,Tom Ludvigson is a polymath in the true sense of the word.
 In 40+ years of work as a composer, performer, and producer of images and music he has explored most dimensions of audio visual art.

+These New limited edition prints are the first editioned output after two years of researching.
 In the POLYMATH project produced with Mike Weston, science and technology encounter cultural art traditions and organic forms of Polynesia and the wider Pacific.
-Programmed to evoke organic forms and cultural artifacts from the artists’ life in the Pacific, the works are seeded mathematically in lines of computer instructions written as plain text.
+Programmed to evoke forms and cultural artifacts from the artists’ life in the Pacific, the works are seeded mathematically in lines of computer instructions written as plain text.
 These coded instructions are processed into single images for print or sequences of digital images for animated video playback.

 Using mathematics and computer code, input as text, output as images, he explores mathematicaly generated form in natural and cultural environments, dramatizing this connection.